Sign in or register to your plan website and go to Health & Wellness.

 Dr. Contreras says that educating her patients’ family members often has the added benefit of improving the health of several people in the same household all at once.
 “I try to get the whole family on board,” she says.

-Take advantage of your health and wellness resources
+Take advantage of your health

 At-home workouts for all fitness levels.
 Online learning courses.
 Dozens of healthy recipes.
 It’s all part of Renew by UnitedHealthcare®, which is included with most plans.
 Sign in to your plan websiteand click on Health & Wellness to get started.
 Not a member?
 Learn more here.